This post contains affiliate links. Read the full disclosure here.

 Why These Vegan Zucchini Muffins Work

-• The zucchini is undetectable, but it makes the muffins moist and a little healthier!
+• The zucchini is undetectable, but it makes the muffins super moist and fluffy!

 • Similar to my vegan blackberry muffins, vegan zucchini muffins freeze well and are perfect for a school snack, breakfast on the go, or even to serve at brunch.